J. R. Cobb: Life and career

 It was at his first recording sessions in Atlanta that Cobb met Buddy Buie, a producer and songwriter and former manager of Roy Orbison.
 Cobb and Buie developed a partnership, writing a number of songs in a trailer owned by Buie's uncle near Lake Eufaula on the Georgia-Alabama border, where they would fish during the day and write at night.
 Their first hit was "I Take It Back", recorded by Sandy Posey.
 They then added lyrics to a local jazz song which became the hit "Spooky" for the Classics IV, of which both Buie and Cobb were members.
-Cobb and Buie eventually co-wrote most of the hits for what became Dennis Yost & the Classics IV, including the gold singles "Stormy" and "Traces".
+Cobb and Buie eventually co-wrote most of the hits for what became Dennis Yost & the Classics IV, including the gold-certified singles "Stormy" and "Traces".
 Cobb later wrote or co-wrote a number of hits for the Atlanta Rhythm Section.

 In 1970, Cobb became a session guitarist at Studio One in Doraville, Georgia, playing with former members of the Classics IV and The Candymen, which had been the backing band for Roy Orbison.
 This group became the Atlanta Rhythm Section, as named by Bill Lowery, and commenced recording under that name in 1972.

 Cobb left the group in 1987 to concentrate on songwriting and to work again with Chips Moman.
-He had previously worked with Moman at the American Sound Studio in Memphis, which existed from 1967 to 1972.
-In the mid-1970s, Moman had moved to Nashville and Cobb joined him there as a session guitarist and as a reviewer of songs that were sent to the studio.
-He also toured with country supergroup The Highwaymen with Johnny Cash, Waylon Jennings, Kris Kristofferson and Willie Nelson.
+He had previously worked with Moman at the Memphis-based American Sound Studio, which existed from 1964 to 1972.
+In the mid-1970s, Moman had moved to Nashville and Cobb joined him there as a session guitarist and a reviewer of songs sent to the studio for consideration.
+He also toured with country supergroup The Highwaymen with Johnny Cash, Waylon Jennings, Kris Kristofferson, and Willie Nelson.